The Eminence in Shadow: Film

-Video game
+Video games

-A role-playing mobile game developed by Aiming, titled The Eminence in Shadow: Master of Garden (陰の実力者になりたくて！マスターオブガーデン, Kage no Jitsuryokusha ni Naritakute!
+A role-playing video game developed by Aiming, titled The Eminence in Shadow: Master of Garden (陰の実力者になりたくて！マスターオブガーデン, Kage no Jitsuryokusha ni Naritakute!
 Masutā obu Gāden), was released for Android, iOS, and Windows on November 29, 2022.
 Crunchyroll Games launched the game worldwide on Android and iOS on the same day.
 The Windows version launched worldwide on May 25, 2023, with support for cross-platform play and progression.

+In 2026, Aiming announced a rogue-lite action game, titled The Eminence in Shadow: Phantom Echoes, set to be released for PlayStation 5, Nintendo Switch 2, and Windows in 2027.

 Reception

-By October 2022, the series had a cumulative total of 2 million copies in circulation; over 3.5 million copies in circulation by December 2022; over 4 million copies in circulation by February 2023; over 5 million copies in circulation by September 2023; over 6 million copies in circulation by May 2024; and over 6.5 million copies in circulation by April 2025.
+By October 2022, the series had a cumulative total of 2 million copies in circulation; over 3.5 million copies in circulation by December 2022; over 4 million copies in circulation by February 2023; over 5 million copies in circulation by September 2023; over 6 million copies in circulation by May 2024; over 6.5 million copies in circulation by April 2025; and over 8 million copies sold by September 2026.

 The first Blu-ray volume sold 2,327 copies in its first week of debut; the second volume sold 2,499 copies in its first week.